copleykj/socialize-commentable/README.md

 });
 ```

+For a more in depth explanation of how to use this package see [API.md](API.md)

 ## Scalability - Redis Oplog ##

 This package contains a preliminary implementation of [cultofcoders:redis-oplog][1]'s namespaces to provide reactive scalability as an alternative to Meteor's `livedata`.
 Use of redis-oplog is not required and will not engage until you install the [cultofcoders:redis-oplog][1] package and configure it.